 Welcome to the Department of Theological Studies website!
 Our department teaches theology and investigates the broader area of theological thought and experience.
 Our faculty are committed to the encouragement of learning, the education of the whole person, the service of faith, and the promotion of justice as rooted in educational tradition of Loyola Marymount University.
 We offer graduate programs in Theology and Pastoral Theology on a full or part-time basis.

-This lecture will be completely bilingual; simultaneous English/Spanish translation will be provided.
-Free and open to the public, RSVP is requested (click here).
+This lecture is free and open to the public; RSVP requested (click here).
 Campus parking fees will apply.